-Detroit police search for groups of men in 3 sex assaults
+Detroit cops search for groups of men in 3 sex assaults

 Detroit — A gang of sexual predators struck twice Thursday night, police said, when in separate instances it forced couples into alleys at gunpoint, and then raped the women while the men were forced to watch.